 - Will I be provided with copies of all important documents, and will there be a charge for those documents?

 - Will I be able to make the final decision on my case?

-- What is your estimate of time needed to complete my case?
+- What is your estimate of the time needed to complete my case?

 REMEMBER: When you hire a lawyer, the lawyer will be working for you.
 He or she should be genuinely interested in your problem and in giving you the best possible advice.
 The lawyer may not be able to accomplish everything you wish because of the facts or the laws that apply in your case.
-Many times the best advice a lawyer can give will be to avoid court action.
+Often the best advice a lawyer can give is to avoid court action.
 He or she may suggest other methods to resolve your matter, such as meditation.

 What should I expect of my lawyer and what will he or she expect of me?

 Here are a few tips about what to expect from your lawyer:

 - Give you frank, honest advice;

 - Tell you the strong and weak points of your case;